AdaRoseCannon/pwa-talks/ffconf-old.md

 > ![Service Workers can intercept network requests](images/the-pwa-web3.svg)
 >
 > ![Push notifications allow us to almost discard the front end entirely](images/the-pwa-web4.svg)
->
-> ## Don't break it

-## Not breaking performance

-> Don't let your rush to a single page web app stop the speed

-## The cost of a progressive web app

->

-## Conclusions

-You are not building for native

-Don't think like a native developer

-You are building for the web, think webby, this means:

-* how
-* to
-* think
-* webby

->

-## Attributions

 > # Attributions
 > * Mocking Bird Argument - https://commons.wikimedia.org/wiki/File:Mocking_Bird_Argument.jpg?uselang=en-gb